varunshenbagaraj/dbt-health_claims/README.md

 ## dbt-health_claims
-This repo is to create macros for healthcare data professionals
+This repository is to develop macros for healthcare data professionals

 ### Supported warehouses
 >- Databricks